vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/README.md

     - *MainSite.cpp*: The file that contains the solution for the online judge
     - *CMakeFile*

-The solution are provided with different implementation (where is present or covered from the developer) with a complete benchmark developer with [Google benchmark](https://github.com/google/benchmark) on a common machine with the following characteristic.
+Some solutions are provided with different implementation (where is present or covered from the developer) with complete benchmarks developed with [Google benchmark](https://github.com/google/benchmark).
+The result are stored inside a JSON or a CVS file called *result* and the machine where there are ran has the following characteristic.

 TODO

+> If you want run the benchmark on your own computer and your computer are a personal computer, in some cases you need to disable some machine setting, but you can following
+[this answer](https://stackoverflow.com/a/48110959/10854225) on StackOverflow (If you are using a linux machine)

 ## Built with

+All the solutions are developed with C++ STD, and also with a couple of external tools reported below:

+- [CPSTL](): Competitive Programming Standard library, it is a new project that include a collection of algorithms and data structure for competitive programming in different language.
+- [Google benchmark](): A Google framework to make cool code benchmark, you need to install it if you want run the benchmarks in some problem, othewise you can avoid to install it.
+- [abseil-cpp](https://github.com/abseil/abseil-cpp): TODO I'm not sure that I introduce this library at the moment.

 ## Problems with a briefly discussion about them